 If you want to keep your existing phone number, you can also port it over to Nextiva free of charge.
 This is great for businesses that want to eliminate landlines without having to get a new phone number.

-While Nextiva definitely has tons of great features for unified communication, you can keep it simple and stick with the entry-level Essentials plan—available for free as a seven-day trial.
+While Nextiva definitely has tons of great features for unified communication, you can keep it simple and stick with the entry-level Essentials plan.

 RingCentral is the perfect virtual phone solution for scaling businesses.
 You can use it to buy additional phone numbers in other countries to give you a local presence there, regardless of your actual location.